 In 2013, Good Shepherd celebrated its 25th Anniversary with an afternoon prayer service attended by church members and many people from the St. George community.
 The service was also an opportunity to dedicate the expanded Fellowship Hall to the memory of Sarah Louisa Conklin who was a Presbyterian missionary and kindergarten teacher in St. George from 1913 until her death in 1949.

 Also in 2013, the church joined the Presbyterian Mission Agency's Twinning program.
 This program seeks to pair Presbyterian Churches in the United States with protestant congregations in Russia.
-Good Shepherd's sister congregation is located in the town of Dorogobuzh near Smolensk in Russia.
+Good Shepherd's partner congregation is located in the town of Dorogobuzh near Smolensk in Russia.
 Our congregation expects to visit our sister congregation in Russia in 2014.

 The story of Good Shepherd Presbyterian Church is a story of people.
 Only some of the people and leaders involved are mentioned here.
 Actually, it would take reams to name them all.
 By the tenth anniversary of the founding of the church, 501 persons had been members of the congregation.
 On the twenty-fifth anniversary, the number is well over 700.
 Today, Good Shepherd Presbyterian Church's active members number over 250 with 19 of them from the original chartering.
 Called by Christ, they have formed a community of the love of God.
 They have sought to follow Christ, be an open and accepting community that shares a reasoned faith, a fellowship a person can call home, ecumenical in outlook, and a representative of Christ in the community.